Dynamics on the SU(2,1)-character variety of the one-holed torus: Introduction

 The above example generalizes to arbitrary compact Lie groups $K$ as follows.
 The smooth locus of the character variety $\X(\Gamma_g,K)$ is symplectic, as proven by Goldman \cite{G-Sym}, and the associated invariant measure is finite, as shown by Huebschmann \cite{Hueb}.
 With respect to this measure $\mathrm{Out}(\Gamma_g)$ acts ergodically on $\X(\Gamma_g,K)$ when $g\geq 2$, see Goldman \cite{gol_erg} and Pickrell-Xia \cite{PX1}.
 For non-orientable surfaces $N$ with $\chi(N)\leq -2$ and $G=\SU(2)$ Palesi \cite{pal_erg} shows ergodicity with respect to a different invariant measure.

+The situation for non-compact Lie groups $G$ is even more complicated, and we need two definitions to describe the situation.
+First, for a semisimple Lie group $G$ with no compact factors and a rank $r$ free group $F_r$, a homomorphism $\rho : F_r \to G$ is said to be {\it primitive stable} if any bi-infinite geodesic in the Cayley graph of $F_r$ defined by a primitive element (a member of free generating set) is mapped under the orbit map to a uniformly Morse quasigeodesic in the symmetric space $G/K$ where $K$ is a maximal compact in $G$.
+Second, if $\rho$ is injective, $\rho(F_r)$ is discrete, and $\rho(F_r)$ preserves and acts cocompactly on some nonempty convex subset of $G/K$ then $\rho$ is {\it convex cocompact}.

-The situation for non-compact Lie groups $G$ is even more complicated.
-In the case of $G=\mathrm{SL}(2,\C)$ and $\Gamma = F_r$ a free group of rank $r$, Minsky described a domain of discontinuity for the action of $\mathrm{Out}(F_r)$ on $\X(F_{r},G)$; the set $\X_{PS}(F_{n},G)$ of primitive stable representations.
-He also proved that this set strictly contains the set $\X_{CC}(F_{r},G)$ of convex-cocompact representations that is also a domain of discontinuity for the action of $\mathrm{Out}(F_r)$ on $\X(F_{r},G)$.
-When $\Gamma = F_2$ is the fundamental group of the $1$--holed torus $S_{1,1}$, Bowditch \cite{bow_mar} and Tan-Wong-Zhang \cite{tan_gen} independently showed that there is a domain of discontinuity for the action of the mapping class group of $S_{1,1,}$ on the corresponding character variety $\X(F_{2},G)$; this is the set $\X_{BQ}(F_{2},G)$ of Bowditch representations.
-It is easy to see that the set $\X_{PS}(F_{2},G)$ is included in $\X_{BQ}(F_{2},G)$, and Lee-Xu \cite{lee_xu} and Series \cite{series2019,series2020} recently proved that the two sets coincide.
-Recently Schlich proved the same result and also generalized this result to other groups $G$.
-We will discuss her results below in more detail, since they are connected with the results we will present.
+In the case of $G=\mathrm{SL}(2,\C)$, Minsky \cite{min_ond} showed the set $\X_{PS}(F_{n},G)$ of primitive stable representations is a domain of discontinuity for the action of $\mathrm{Out}(F_r)$ on $\X(F_{r},G)$.
+Minsky also proved that $\X_{PS}(F_{n},G)$ strictly contains the set $\X_{CC}(F_{r},G)$ of convex cocompact representations that is also a domain of discontinuity for the action of $\mathrm{Out}(F_r)$ on $\X(F_{r},G)$.
+When $\Gamma = F_2$ is the fundamental group of the $1$--holed torus $S_{1,1}$, Bowditch \cite{bow_mar}, in the case of quasi-Fuchsian representations, and more generally Tan-Wong-Zhang \cite{tan_gen}, showed that there is a domain of discontinuity $\X_{BQ}(F_{2},G)$ for the action of the mapping class group of $S_{1,1,}$ on the corresponding character variety $\X(F_{2},G)$.
+The set $\X_{BQ}(F_{2},G)$ is the set of {\it Bowditch representations} where the comparable conditions (for $G=\SL(2,\C)$ ) from Theorem \ref{Main-characterization} hold true (although \cite{bow_mar, tan_gen} do not show $\X_{BQ}(F_{2},G)$ strictly contains the convex cocompact representations).
+Later, Lee-Xu \cite{lee_xu} and Series \cite{series2019,series2020} proved $\X_{PS}(F_{2},G)=\X_{BQ}(F_{2},G)$.
+Schlich \cite{schlich} generalized this result to cases where $G$ is the group of isometries of a $\delta$-hyperbolic space.
+We will discuss her results below in more detail, since they are connected with the results we present.